Scroll down to watch more from Brushy One String

 Andrew Chin a.k.a.
 Brushy One String was born in Jamaica as the son of the Jamaican Rock Steady legend Freddie McKay.
 Following in the big footsteps of his father, Brushy already had the urge to entertain people from an early age.
 He had massive success after he released a video of himself singing “Chicken in the Corn”.

-Through rhythmic tapping on the body of his one-string guitar, combined with blues-inspired lyrics, he is able to create a full sound which suggests several people playing, not just one guy with a one-string guitar.
+Through rhythmic tapping on the body of his one-string guitar, combined with blues-inspired lyrics, he is able to create a full sound that suggests several people are playing, not just one guy with a one-string guitar.
 There are several comments on Youtube with supporters wondering what would happen if you gave him a full set of strings instead of one.
 Nevertheless, his fans agree that this would probably be too much artistry to take in.

 The first time Brushy One String was acknowledged by a bigger audience was through the 2007 documentary “Rise Up” by Luciano Blotta, which explored the Jamaican musical underground.
 The movie featured Brushy One String’s “Chicken in the Corn” on its soundtrack.

 This song was so well embraced by the Youtube Community that RiseUp Entertainment decided to manage him, taking Brushy’s career to an international level.
-Since then Brushy has played at many major blues festivals like “South by Southwest”, released three different albums, and “Chicken in the Corn” has reached 44 million clicks on Youtube.
+Since then Brushy has played at many major blues festivals like “South by Southwest”, released three different albums, and “Chicken in the Corn” has reached 44 million views on Youtube.